xcart/xcart-docs/_pages/kb_en/look_and_feel/theme_tweaker/template_editor.md

 ## How to Add a New Element

-As you may have already noticed the default CrispWhite skin unlike default Standard skins doesn't show a country flag near to the country name in the store front-end.
+As you may have already noticed the default CrispWhite skin unlike the Standard skins (deprecated in X-Cart 5.4.x) doesn't show a country flag near the country name in the store front-end.

 Let's check how we can change it.

 To start, you'll need to: